Docker

 >

-To be able to connect to the server running in the container, we need to set up a port to connect to locally that maps to the port in the container.
-The host is set to
+From the host system, to connect to a server running in a container, we need to map a port on the host system to the port our sql-server is running on in the container.

 You can either define server configuration as command line arguments, or you can use yaml configuration file.
 For the command line argument definition you can simply define arguments at the end of the docker command.
 See the Dolt server configuration documentation for more details and available options.